How to use your survey results to drive impact across your organization

 The impact score is a way to choose which questions to focus on to improve engagement.

 A survey question that has a high impact on engagement shows employees who respond more favorably to that question are also more engaged.
-A survey question that has a low impact shows there is no relationship between how employees respond to that question and how engaged they are.
+A survey question that has a low impact shows no relationship between how employees respond to that question and how engaged they are.

 Questions with high impact tend to drive engagement, and focusing on improvement in these areas is likely to improve engagement.
 It is important to remember that impact and favorability are not the same.
 A question with low favorability could have a high or low impact.